mediquo/mediquo-ios-sdk/README.md

 All the possibles views are defined in `MediQuo.ViewKind` and you can use Xcode's autocomplete to find the appropiate view for any use case.

-**Note:** For most apps, we recommend that you create one instance of the `MediQuo` object and tie it to the lifetime of your App.
-Store it on your `AppDelegate` or any other way you manage your dependencies.
-Just make sure that if the user logs off, call this method to deauthenticate it.
+**Note:**
+For most applications, we recommend instantiating a single MediQuo object at the start of an entitled user’s session.
+Store this instance in AppDelegate or within your dependency management system to ensure consistent access throughout the app.

+However, if the user logs out, make sure to call this method to deauthenticate and clean up the instance properly:

 ```swift
 try? await mediquo.deauthenticateSDK()
 ```

+This prevents unauthorized access and ensures a fresh state when a new user logs in.

 ## Push Integration